Poppulo

 Keep everyone informed

 With the social media boom it can often happen that staff first hear of news or changes in their organization from outside sources.
-A regular, well-structured internal communications plan means organizations can take control of the messages or news employees hear.
+A regular, well-structured internal comms plan means organizations can take control of the messages or news employees hear.
 This is important in order to maintain staff morale, motivation, and trust.

-Develop a multi-channel approach to internal communications
+Develop a multi-channel approach to internal communications strategy

 Corporate communications aren’t, or shouldn’t be, solely focused on one single channel.
-A good strategy uses different channels through which to communicate with employees: email, intranet, enterprise social networks, and video, as well as offline channels such as notice boards and “town meetings”.
+A good strategy uses multiple channels through which to communicate with employees: email, intranet, enterprise social networks, and video, as well as offline channels such as notice boards and “town meetings”.
 By mixing up the delivery channels organizations can reach more employees including remote workers and front-line staff with no set desks.

 But first, you’ll need to understand what’s working now (or not, as the case may be).
 Organizations could be devoting time and budget to a particular channel that is simply not getting through to employees.
 Consider identifying employees across the organization in different roles and different circumstances – remote worker, front line worker, manager, Generation Z, new hire, long-term employee – and ask for their feedback on how they consume corporate communications.